BlueCannonBall/Polynet/README.md

 # Polynet
-A cross-platform, single-header, and header-only networking abstraction for C++.
+Polynet is a cross-platform, single-header, and header-only networking abstraction for C++.